 Charlotte Mason and Living Books

-Charlotte Mason believed children should be brought up on books and study different things around them.
-This is what she said:
+Charlotte Mason believed children should be brought with many books around them.

 A child’s intercourse must always be with good books, the best we can find.
 We must put into their hands the sources which we must needs use for ourselves, the best books of the best writers.
 For the mind can deal with only one kind of food; it lives, grows, and is nourished upon ideas only; mere information is to it as a meal of sawdust to the body. – Charlotte Mason

 As such, these great books help children digest and grow from the information they learn in the pages of a living book.

 Where Can I Find a Charlotte Mason Book List for Homeschoolers